 Safe and effective training

 Traditionally, good contextual testing of design has required physical prototypes to be created which is both costly and restrictive because it is not very supportive of collaborative or agile testing methods.
-Virtual Reality provides designers with a way to test early concepts in a meaningful environment without sacrificing the ability to test multiple concepts or variants of a design.
-With eye tracking, this means designs can be optimised to attract attention or for ease of comprehension, in the case of signage for example.
+Virtual reality provides designers with a way to test early concepts in a meaningful environment without sacrificing the ability to test multiple concepts or variants of a design.
+With eye tracking, this means designs can be optimized to attract attention or for ease of comprehension, in the case of signage for example.